Are you looking to serve scaled images on your WordPress site?

 Beginners often slow down their websites by uploading images without paying attention to their size.
 Serving images with the correct dimensions will improve your WordPress performance without reducing quality.

 In this article, we will show you how to easily serve scaled images in WordPress.

 On your WordPress website, you’ll need images for your blog posts, thumbnails, page headers, cover images, and more.

 Depending on your theme, these images will occupy a certain number of pixels.
-For example, your featured image might occupy 680×382 pixels, and a thumbnail 100×100 pixels.
+For example, your featured image might occupy 680×382 pixels and a thumbnail of 100×100 pixels.

 It is important to use images that have been scaled to fit the correct dimensions needed for your site.
 For example, if your featured images occupy 680×382 pixels, then you should save them at exactly that size.

 Otherwise, your site can be slowed down, or the quality of the user’s experience will be lowered.
 Here are a few of the common reasons for this:

 - Your visitors will have to download larger files than necessary, increasing load times.